Frequently Asked Questions

 No, we can accommodate most international shipping requests.
 Click here to here to get an estimate of shipping costs to your location.

 Once my order is placed, how long will it take for delivery?
 PRODUCTION TIME

 Delivery times are based upon our current production schedule.
 Because this is a one person operation, delivery times may vary.
-Currently our production lead time is 6-8 weeks as we head into the holiday season.
+Currently our production lead time is 8-12 weeks, however due the the COVID-19 expect extended delays.
+CLICK HERE for additional information.
 However, once your order is complete, shipping is typically 3-5 business days.
 Our commitment to you, the customer, is to maintain regular communication throughout the process of production and through to shipping.

 What custom colors are available?